yourduskquibbles/webannoyances/README.md

 ## Installation Instructions
 From uBlock Origin settings panel, navigate to the '3rd-party filters' tab and scroll to the bottom under the 'Custom' section.

-Subscribe by pasting the following URL into the 'Custom' section on the '3rd-party filters' tab: https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt
+Subscribe by pasting the following URL into the 'Custom' section at the bottom of the '3rd-party filters' tab: https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt

 ### Installation Demonstration